two-hundred/celerity-docs/plugin-framework/docs/plugin-system.md

 Out of the box, the Deploy Engine discovers plugins by looking for executables under the `$HOME/.celerity/deploy-engine/plugins/bin` directory.
 The `bin` directory is expected to contain a directory for each type of plugin.
 Provider plugins should be in the `providers` directory, and transformer plugins should be in the `transformers` directory.

 Each plugin is expected to be in a subdirectory following the ID format of `{hostname/}?{namespace}/{plugin}`.
 For example, a plugin for the `celerity/aws` provider would be located at `$HOME/.celerity/deploy-engine/plugins/bin/providers/celerity/aws`.
-Another example, would be that the plugin with the ID `registry.celerityframework.com/celerity/azure` would be expected to be located in `$HOME/.celerity/deploy-engine/plugins/bin/providers/registry.celerityframework.com/celerity/azure`.
+Another example, would be that the plugin with the ID `registry.customhost.com/celerity/azure` would be expected to be located in `$HOME/.celerity/deploy-engine/plugins/bin/providers/registry.customhost.com/celerity/azure`.
+The `{hostname/}` part is only required if the plugin is hosted on a custom registry, all plugins that have an ID in the form `{namespace}/{plugin}` are assumed to be hosted in the Celerity Framework registry.

 In each plugin directory, there should be a folder for each version of the plugin.
 The version folder should be named with the version number of the plugin.
 For example, the plugin version `1.0.0` would be located at `$HOME/.celerity/deploy-engine/plugins/bin/providers/celerity/aws/1.0.0`.